Engee documentation

 "/user/my_plot.png"

-plots graph 1 -> plots graph
+plots graph 1 enplots graph en

-Usage of library PlotlyJS.jl to create 3D graphs may cause problems when converting scripts to HTML/PDF formats, as well as when publishing to the community.
+Using the library PlotlyJS.jl for creating three-dimensional graphs, it can lead to problems when converting scripts to HTML/PDF formats, as well as when publishing in the community.

 Speed